-While you and your spouse are alive, you each serve as Trustees, maintaining absolute ownership and power over your money and assets that have been placed into your Trust;
+While you and your spouse are alive, you each serve as Trustees (or managers), maintaining absolute power over your money and assets that have been placed into your Trust;

 You maintain the ability to buy, sell, and transfer assets;

 When you and your spouse have both passed, your Estate Plan takes over and sees that your home, cars, bank accounts, and other assets are properly maintained until they can be distributed to your children (or other beneficiaries) if they are of an appropriate age, or if they are not, then your money and assets are held in your Trust for the benefit of your children and are paid out to your children under whatever circumstances you direct.
 In the latter case, a Successor Trustee pre-appointed by you manages your Trust assets according to your direction and for the benefit of each child;